 Can western dressage follow classical dressage?
 Why not?
 Classical dressage is the natural way to train a horse, and its success is in the training pyramid as well as the levels and tests.
 The training tests are a perfect outline to learn how to “Ride Well” and how to naturally train a horse according to his anatomy, instincts, personality, and behavior.
 With proper development, a western horse can do what dressage tests are asking in all levels up to 4th Level, Grand Prix, and Intermediate.

 If you want to learn to “Ride Well” and have control of your horse with accuracy and lightness, please look into this new discipline.
 Even if you don’t ever compete in western dressage, it provides the ideal guidelines to help you learn the proper progression of training.
 The progression and success are all in the tests.
 Your coach/instructor should be following the proper progression for you and your horse.

 I always enjoy having young horses in training.
 I am working on getting three horses to 4th Level but I need at least three to four more years.
 The most important part of dressage is that it takes time to properly develop a horse.
 It is my passion to promote western dressage, as I know that it will help all horse owners learn about the sport of riding.

-Also, we would love to have you come ride with us.
-We love to share our dressage backgrounds and knowledge with you.
-You can join us at our Ocala, Florida, farm or at one of our Ride Well Clinics on our USA Tour at a location near you.
-If you would like to train with Lynn & Cyril at home with western dressage, take advantage of the following supportive training materials:
+We love to share our dressage backgrounds and knowledge with you and would love to have you come ride with us.
+You can join us at our farm in Ocala, Florida, or at one of our Ride Well Clinics on our USA Tour at a location near you.

-For more information on clinics and training materials, please visit www.lynnpalm.com or call us at 800-503-2824.
+For more information on these training materials and more, as well as clinics, please visit www.lynnpalm.com or call us at 800-503-2824.